Tbilisi in Winter: the Best European Winter City Break

 This is such a wholesome and patriotic event to witness.

-alilo christmas parade tbilisi in winter
+alilo parade in tbilisi georgia

 Georgian Cuisine is the Ultimate Comfort Food